GispoCoding/hame-ryhti/README.md

 [Database documentation](./database/dbdoc/README.md) -->

-## Connecting the database
+## Connecting to the test database

-Connecting the database is done with the secure shell protocol (SSH).
+Connecting to the database is done with the secure shell protocol (SSH).
 To be able to connect to the database, you will have to
 1. Create a SSH key pair on your computer (this has to be done only once)
 2. Have db admin add the public key to the server (this has to be done only once)
 3. Open a SSH tunnel on your computer (this has to be done each time)